Search This Blog

 Plot Synopsis:

-Jackboots as the title makes abundantly clear is part of the WWII film subgenre were Hitler actually invaded Blighty.
-A bit like Churchill the Hollywood years, similar premise similar lack of impact.
-Its also a puppet show though most of the puppets appear to be Barbies and action men, which means most of the `supporting cast` have the same dopey grins stuck to their faces regardless of situation or dialogue.
-It's also a comedy supposedly.
+Jackboots as the title makes abundantly clear is part of the WWII film subgenre, where Hitler actually invaded Blighty.
+A bit like Churchill the Hollywood years, similar premise, similar lack of impact.
+It's also a puppet show, though most of the puppets appear to be Barbies and action men, which means most of the `supporting cast` have the same dopey grins stuck to their faces regardless of situation or dialogue.
+It's also a comedy, supposedly.
 The jokes are what expose just how old the film really is because they've mostly disappeared nowadays because our society has realised they're no longer funny*.
 Take for example a very early joke about a WREN style group set up with the Acronym

 FANY.
 Which means we have plenty of lines from the Barbies talking about their FANY.
-It's like Mr Humphrey's and all the others from Are You Being Served are huanting us from the bleak never world of the 1970's.
+It's like Mr Humphrey's and all the others from Are You Being Served are haunting us from the bleak never world of the 1970s.
+And the saddest part is that this isn't even an original joke, F.A.N.Y. is a real organisation.
+I shudder to think how they'd fill all that runtime if it didn't exist.

 Translators note: In the UK Fanny is a euphemism for Vagina.

 But it gets worse better, there's a very weird running gag about Nazi crossdressers.
 The first time this joke pops up is shortly after FANY graces us with its presence.
 The Hindenburg shows up (always a good idea to use a lazy reference to a tragic event to kick off a wacky comedy) and starts bombing things, during the fire-fight one of the Nazi airmen dresses up as an old woman.
-At first I thought this joke was going to be built on the old WWII myth that Nazi paratroopers had infiltrated Britain disguised as Nuns and the like, but no. It doesn't build on anything he's just dressed as an old woman.
-Later on we see Hitler in Buckingham Palace (just like in Churchill the Hollywood Years) dressed as Queen Liz the 1st, now in context the senior Nazi's (you know the usuals, Himmler, Goebbels, Goering etc.) are having a Fancy Dress party so I thought `ok let's see where you're going with this`.
-That turned out to be nowhere, its just Hitler in a dress, and then later after the party he's still wearing the dress, so the joke is just Hitler in a dress.
+At first, I thought this joke was going to be built on the old WWII myth that Nazi paratroopers had infiltrated Britain disguised as Nuns and the like, but no. It doesn't build on anything, he's just dressed as an old woman.
+Later on we see Hitler in Buckingham Palace (just like in Churchill the Hollywood Years) dressed as Queen Liz the 1st, now in context the senior Nazi's (you know the usual, Himmler, Goebbels, Goering etc.) Are having a Fancy Dress party, so I thought `ok let's see where you're going with this`.
+That turned out to be nowhere, it's just Hitler in a dress, and then later after the party he's still wearing the dress, so the joke is just Hitler in a dress.

-You know what's really sad? this still image is a lot more funny then the animated scene.
+You know what's really sad?
+This still image is a lot more funny than the animated scene.

-And of course we have sexy Nazi SS women.
-I think I speak for most red blooded males when I say that thinking about extreme racism and genocide gives me both a smile and an erection.
+And of course, we have sexy Nazi SS women.
+I think I speak for most red-blooded males when I say that thinking about extreme racism and genocide gives me both a smile and an erection.
 Though to be fair this is a really common occurrence in these types of story.
 I've seen it in videogames, exploitation films and the like though the justification for their existence is that these women -since actually Nazi's pushed a traditional role for women underpinned by the three K's (no not Ku Klux Klan) Kinder(children) Kuche(kitchen) and Kirche(church)- are that these women represent the elite.
-This is makes it something of a meta joke since they don't actually seem to do anything remotely elite in Jackboots.
-Though credit were credits due I did find them funny since they are basically Barbie dolls in SS uniform.
+This is making it something of a meta joke, since they don't actually seem to do anything remotely elite in Jackboots.
+Though credit where credits due, I did find them funny since they are basically Barbie dolls in SS uniform.

 More like the Phwoarth Reich, right lads?